new32/east_py/README.md

 #### Results
 Either a text report, script.py_cov.txt, or the HTML equivalent.

+### East.Calls
+Analyzer for generating a list of all classes and functions defined by a given script.

+#### Results
+A simple report is written to standard output.

 ## Example
 A complete example of using and running the tools is provided in the 'Examples/' directory of the github distribution